Campbeltown: Politics

+Infrastructure

+Telecommunications

+The West Highland Telegraph was extended to Campbeltown in 1865 when the Universal Private Telegraph Company opened a telegraph office.

+The first telephone exchange was opened by the National Telephone Company in the early 1900s.
+It was modernised in 1939 with the introduction of direct dialling and went digital in 1991 following the upgrade of the Lochgilphead exchange.

+Electricity

+Electricity for domestic consumption arrived on 17 October 1935 when the Campbeltown and Mid Argyll Electric Power Company’s new power station in Glebe Street was inaugurated.
+The power station was built in the former premises of the Co-operative Society’s laundry.
+Two 150 h.p. oil fired engines drove the generators built by Ruston and Honsby.
+The street lighting in the town was converted from gas to electricity in 1936.

 Transport

 Campbeltown Airport is near the town, and has a scheduled service to/from Glasgow International Airport on weekdays and some summer Sundays.

 The town is the westernmost town in the island of Great Britain (if the port of Mallaig is not counted as a town).
 It has the population of a large village, but lays claim to its town status based on its port and its central close grid of streets.
 Its position near the end of a long peninsula makes for a time-consuming road journey, and to some extent the area relies on sea and air transport, like the Inner Hebrides.
 However it is linked to the rest of Scotland by the A83 (to Tarbet) and A82 (from Tarbet to Glasgow).
-Bus service is provided by West Coast Motors.
+Bus service is provided by West Coast Motors, who also operate services to Glasgow for Scottish Citylink.

 Ferries sail from Campbeltown to Ballycastle in Northern Ireland, operated by Kintyre Express.
 The service, which runs to Ballycastle every Friday to Monday during summer months and on Mondays and Fridays during the winter months, commenced in 2011.

 In 2006 a foot passenger ferry operated by Kintyre Express ran between Campbeltown and Troon every Monday, Wednesday and Friday with a crossing time of one hour in calm weather.
 By 2007 this ferry no longer ran, although the vessel can be chartered privately.

-Starting 23 May 2013, Caledonian MacBrayne began operating a pilot ferry service across the Firth of Clyde to Ardrossan calling at Brodick on Saturdays.
+Starting 23 May 2013, Caledonian MacBrayne began operating a ferry service across the Firth of Clyde to Ardrossan, calling at Brodick on Saturdays.

 Campbeltown was linked to Machrihanish by a canal (1794 – mid-1880s) that was superseded by the Campbeltown and Machrihanish Light Railway, which closed in 1932.
 The railway, which was originally built to serve the Machrihanish Coalfield, ran from Campbeltown railway station to Machrihanish railway station.